araffin/academic-kickstart/content/post/sac-massive-sim/index.md

 ## The Hunt Begins

-There are now many massively parallel simulators available (Isaac Sim, Brax, MJX, Genesis, ...), here, I chose to focus on Isaac Lab with Isaac Sim because it was one of the first and probably the most influential one.
+There are now many massively parallel simulators available (Isaac Sim, Brax, MJX, Genesis, ...), here, I chose to focus on Isaac Sim because it was one of the first and is probably the most influential one.

-As with any RL problem, starting simple is the key to success.
+As with any RL problem, starting simple is the [key to success](https://www.youtube.com/watch?v=eZ6ZEpCi6D8).

 <video controls src="https://b2drop.eudat.eu/public.php/dav/files/z5LFrzLNfrPMd9o/ppo_trained.mp4">
 </video>